Loch Lomond, Nova Scotia

-Loch Lomond (Scottish Gaelic: Loch Laomainn) is a community in the Canadian province of Nova Scotia, located in Richmond County, Nova Scotia.
+Loch Lomond (Scottish Gaelic: Loch Laomainn) is a community in the Canadian province of Nova Scotia, located in Richmond County.
 It is named after Loch Lomond in Dunbartonshire, Scotland.

-The community sits upon the eastern shore of a lake which is also named Loch Lomond.
-It is known for its scenery and its wide appeal for summer cottages.
+The community of Loch Lomond sits upon the eastern shore of a lake which is also named Loch Lomond, and south of Lake Uist.
+Both of these are fresh water lakes that are used for fishing and boating.
 It also has a rich history kept alive by the community.
-Loch Lomond is a fresh water lake that is used for fishing and boating.